Medical microbiology: Causes and transmission of infectious diseases

 Like other pathogens, viruses use these methods of transmission to enter the body, but viruses differ in that they must also enter into the host's actual cells.
 Once the virus has gained access to the host's cells, the virus' genetic material (RNA or DNA) must be introduced to the cell.
 Replication between viruses is greatly varied and depends on the type of genes involved in them.
 Most DNA viruses assemble in the nucleus while most RNA viruses develop solely in cytoplasm.

 The mechanisms for infection, proliferation, and persistence of a virus in cells of the host are crucial for its survival.
 For example, some diseases such as measles employ a strategy whereby it must spread to a series of hosts.
 In these forms of viral infection, the illness is often treated by the body's own immune response, and therefore the virus is required to disperse to new hosts before it is destroyed by immunological resistance or host death.
 In contrast, some infectious agents such as the Feline leukemia virus, are able to withstand immune responses and are capable of achieving long-term residence within an individual host, whilst also retaining the ability to spread into successive hosts.

+Virulence refers to the ability of an organism to invade a host and cause disease.
+Virulence factors are molecules that enable bacteria to attach to and invade the host's cells.
+These factors can be secreted, featured on the membrane, or located inside the cell (cytosolic).
+Cytosolic factors help bacteria rapidly adapt their metabolic, physical, and structural characteristics.
+Membrane-bound factors help bacteria adhere to the host and avoid detection by the host's immune system.
+Secreted factors assist bacteria to overcome the body's innate and adaptive immune defenses.
+In extracellular threats, secreted factors work together to destroy host cells.